April 2017 Money Diary: Shortcuts

 Man goes to a casino one night and leaves with a million dollars.
 What does that make him?
 Rich, for one.
 Second, improbably lucky.
 Third, an idiot.

 To voluntarily participate in this tax on the poor, this man (unless he’s Rain Man) is just as much of an idiot when he walked out of the casino as he was when he went in.
-The only difference being that he’s now an idiot with a million dollars.
+The only difference is that he’s now an idiot with a million dollars.

 My point is: it’s better to be good than lucky, and because the process of making a decision is the only thing you can control, you should be laser focused on how you can make your process better.